That way I feel more relieved

 Photographs, found objects, videos, sound, embroidery.

-Drawing on AI-generated images, alongside the details from the email and collected responses, That way I feel more relieved is an endeavour to interpret intimacy and vulnerability visually.
-It is a way for me to process my thoughts and feelings, in hopes of creating a reply that might bring the sender of the email and myself some relief.
+Drawing on AI-generated images, along with details from the email and collected responses, That Way I Feel More Relieved is an endeavor to visually interpret intimacy and vulnerability.
+It allows me to process my thoughts and feelings, with the hope of creating a reply that might bring relief to both the sender and myself.

 The final photographs are presented as diptychs alongside the AI-generated images in text encoding format.